 A third added: "Trigger warning: rape The #Bridgerton rape scene needs to be acknowledged as one.
 It was hard to watch."

-While a forth wrote: "Just remembered why I did not particularly love the first book of the Bridgerton series and re read the rest of the books all the time.!
-The book should have come with a trigger warning and now that its going to be on a show, all the more! tw: marital rape of husband by wife".
+And a fourth wrote: "Just remembered why I did not particularly love the first book of the Bridgerton series and re-read the rest of the books all the time.!
+The book should have come with a trigger warning and now that it's going to be on a show, all the more! tw: marital rape of husband by wife."

-As well as acknowledging that the sex scene is in fact rape, a comment piece in Vox by writer Aja Romano explains Simon's use of the word “can’t” instead of “won’t” means Daphne, who has been given little to no sex education, is also unable to give informed consent when they first have sex.
+As well as acknowledging that the sex scene is, in fact, rape, a comment piece in Vox by writer Aja Romano explains Simon's use of the word “can’t” instead of “won’t” means that Daphne, who has been given little to no sex education, is also unable to give informed consent when they first have sex.

 “The strangest thing about this moment is that I’m not sure the show’s writers consider this scene to be a rape scene,” Romano writes.
 “One bad moment of uninformed consent does not justify a moment of nonconsensual sex.
 And depriving Simon of his consent to both sex and fatherhood, even at the moment of climax, is still rape.”